gbaier/despeckCL/doc/index.rst

 Welcome to despeckCL's documentation!
 =====================================

-A toolbox for despeckling SAR image written in OpenCL
+A toolbox for despeckling/denoising SAR/InSAR images written in OpenCL

 Implemented Filters
 -------------------

-So far only the following filters are implemented:
+So far the following filters are implemented:

 * **Boxcar**: The simple boxcar filter for InSAR data
 * **NLInSAR**: A nonlocal InSAR filter introduced in *Deledalle, C.-A.; Denis, L.; Tupin, F., "NL-InSAR: Nonlocal Interferogram Estimation," Geoscience and Remote Sensing, IEEE Transactions on , vol.49, no.4, pp.1441,1452, April 2011*